Navy, Marine Corps continues sampling wells near and around Bogue

 To sign up for drinking water well sampling, call 877-MCBOGUE (877-622-6483).

 Administrators are willing to work with residents to coordinate a better time if Aug.
 1-4 is an inconvenient timeframe.
-Please leave a voicemail and someone will reach out to you to schedule sampling.
+Leave a voicemail, and someone will reach out to schedule a sampling.

 Welcome to the discussion.